How To Measure Your Waist

 Whether you're ordering clothes online, monitoring your weight, or designing a bespoke bucket chair for your space-shuttle to the moon (look, the world is on fire; it's OK to have a plan B), you need to be able to measure your body accurately.
 Here's how to get the digits for your waist.

 Waist measurements are a bit of a life-saver when it comes to shopping for clothes.
 Dress sizes differ massively between the US, EU and the UK, and vague descriptors on men's clothing aren't much help either (S, M, L...?
 More like FML).
 Checking the centimetres or inches is the most reliable thing to do to make sure your clothes fit well.
+If you find yourself needing to convert between cm and inches, by the way, we've got your back with our cm to inches converter.

-Here's how to measure your waist:
+Here's how to measure your waist

 - Remove or lift your shirt.